apokroy/Utils/BitSet/README.md

 Supports explicit cast to/from correspoding unsigned integer types (Byte, Word, Cardinal, UInt64).

 ### TBitSetX types
 TBitSet8, TBitSet16, TBitSet32, TBitSet64 - set of types similar to TBitSet, but fixed size of 8, 16,32, 64 bit.
-Is fast as possible types to work with corresponding integer types.
+Is fast as possible to work with corresponding integer types.

 ### TBitSet\<T>
 Represents any value of type `T` as sequence of bits. `T` - must be value type (record, ordinal, real...).
 Supports explicit cast to/from `T`.